dgarage/bitcointest/README.md

 */
 ```

 ... we see that a fork has occurred.
 This fork will survive for as long as the two partitions are separated.
-Once the network is merged, the net will perform a reorg, and the longest chain will become the new active one, as seen by the nodes.
+Once the network is merged, the net will perform a reorg, and the longest chain will become the new active one (not 100% but mostly true), as seen by the nodes.
 Before we do that, let's take a closer look at the two conflicting transactions.

 ```javascript
 const tx1Details = n1.getTransactionS(txid, true); // true = detailed (getrawtx instead of gettx)